nestoralvaro/GettingAndCleaningData/CodeBook.md

 The data for the project was downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Detailed explanation on the variables
+Explanation on the code variables
 -------------------
 First of all, the test files ("subject_test.txt", "X_test.txt" and "y_test.txt") are read (on "stest", "xtest" and "ytest" respectively), and all of them are stored on a data frame, called "allTests" being a 2947x563 data frame
 Then, the same process is done to the training files "subject_train.txt", "X_train.txt" and "y_train.txt", which are stored on "strain", "xtrain" and "ytrain", and then further combined on "allTrains" data frame (a 7352x563 data frame).